Holographic Algorithms Beyond Matchgates: General A -transformable Signatures

 Let $f$ be a signature of arity $n$.
 It is given as a column vector in $\mathbb{C}^{2^n}$ with bit length $N$, which is on the order of $2^n$.
 We denote its entries by $f_{\mathbf{x}} = f(\mathbf{x})$ indexed by $\mathbf{x}\in\{0,1\}^n$.
 The entries are from a fixed degree algebraic extension of $\mathbb{Q}$ and we may assume basic bit operations in the field take unit time.

-Notice that the number of general affine signatures of arity $n$ are on the order of $2^{n^2}$.
+Notice that the number of general affine signatures of arity $n$ is on the order of $2^{n^2}$.
 Hence a naive check of the membership of affine signatures would result in a super-polynomial running time in $N$.
-Instead, we present a polynomial time algorithm.
+Instead, we present a polynomial-time algorithm.

 \begin{lemma} There is an algorithm to decide whether a given signature $f$ of arity $n$ belongs to $\mathscr{A}$ with running time polynomial in $N$, the bit length of $f$. \end{lemma}